larryease2/LITA-EXCEL-Project-Documentation/README.md

 ### Project Overview

- In real-life scenarios, sometimes the data we get will come out in some dirty formats.
+ Sometimes, the data we get will come out in some dirty formats in real-life scenarios.
 This project seeks to give an insight into the value of data cleaning in Data analysis.
 Data cleaning ensures accuracy, consistency and reliability of data.

  ### Data Collected
 The dataset includes the following key columns: